Files

 - Esri UN feature classes are created for features, connectivity, and associations.

-- Also creates geometry - which is not needed for CIM, but helps in troubleshooting.
+- Also creates geometry that is not needed for CIM but helps with troubleshooting.

 - UN Connectivity & Associations: (bookmark “UN Connectivity”)